 Gutting the Bathroom

 Below, the homeowner has removed the tile, wall, and tub.
-You can better see the significant damage, even on the exterior wall of the home that 10 years of water seepage has caused.
+You can better see the significant damage, even on the exterior wall of the home that 10 years of water seepage have caused.

 When you start tearing out walls and flooring, you’re probably going to find a few things you wish you didn’t, like this decomposed critter.
 It’s all part of the project and practically every home with a little age on it will have a secret tenant or 10.